Laser treatments for rosacea and redness.

 The tech is going to go easy on you for the first appointment to see how you react to the treatment.
 Most people will experience some swelling that may last a few days.
 The best thing to do after your appointment is to relax, with a cool wet towel or cellulose mask in an inclined position afterwards for a little while.
 After a week or 2 you will notice a 20% reduction in redness.

-Apparently this is the point where Candela collected all of their data.
+Apparently, this is the point where Candela collected all of their data.
 I mean if you got a laser treatment that made you swell up for 4 days and only saw a small reduction in redness as a result, I wouldn’t blame you for the “meh” review, especially since redness and rosacea always comes back eventually.

 So, what is the secret?
 You need to get retreated before your redness returns all the way.
 If you wait for your redness to return completely then you are back at square one for every laser appointment and you will only ever see a 20% reduction.
 This was my experience in the beginning when I went once every 3 months or so.